Pickwick Restaurant and Pub

 The Pickwick Restaurant and Pub in Duluth, Minnesota began in 1888 as the “Old Saloon," a tasting bar located within the Fitger Brewing Company.
-It survived a move, prohibition and the Great Depression to be in business for 124 years, with many relics from 19th century intact.
+It survived a 1914 move and Prohibition, with many relics from 19th century intact.

 In 2007, they won a James Beard Foundation Award as an America’s Classic.

 Ownership

 It was originally owned by Brewmaster August Fitger along with Percy and Fritz Anneke.
 In 1914, the Fitger “Old Saloon” moved a short walk from its location at 600 East Superior to the present Pickwick locale of 508 East Superior Street.

 When prohibition was enacted in 1920, one of the bartenders, Joseph Wisocki, borrowed $200 from his father-in-law and bought the business, but not the building.
 During prohibition, the restaurant sold a product called “Near Beer" and sandwiches.